BrazenCloud/ActionBuilder/README.md

 - **RedirectCommandOutput**: If true, this will redirect stdout from the command to a text file in the results folder.
 - **ParameterLogic**: One of three options: Combine, All, or One.
 See below for details.
 - **ActionParameters**: An array of parameters to generate.
 See below for details.
+- **RequiredPackages**: An array of required packages to be installed before the Action executes.
+See below for details.

 ### Action Parameters